luyz2000/refile/README.md

 The `:token` is a generated digest of the request path when the `Refile.secret_key` is configured; otherwise, the application will raise an error.
 The digest feature provides a security measure against unverified requests.

-**NOTICE:** If you don't set the `Refile.secret_key` we will use rails `secret_key_base` to generate the token.
-We suggest you not to change the `secret_key_base` after you generated and hardcoded some attachment URLs in your application (e.g. blog post images), because the token will change and you'll not be able to retrieve in this case, the images.

 ### Processing